neilzuk/RoomMonitor/README.md

 I created this simple Room Monitor program to try out Particle's new product the Electron.
 The code is fairly basic just enough to have a working application to demo the Electron.

+Two libraries are used `PietteTech_DHT.h` and `Adafruit_BMP085.h` to help communicate with the sensors.

 ## Electron & Sensor pins
 D0 -> BMP085 SDA
 D1 -> BMP085 SCL